giantpinkwalrus/teamboard-test/robot-framework/customer_journey_cases/first_customer_journey.rst

 	*** Settings ***
-	Documentation     A test suite containing tests related to invalid login.
+	Documentation     A test suite containing tests related to the first customer journey map.
 	...
 	...
 These tests are data-driven by they nature.
 They use a single ...               keyword, specified with Test Template setting, that is called